siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 The Chip Object
 +++++++++++++++++++

-This separate data structure is different from the :class:`~siliconcompiler.schema.Schema` since it instantiates the Schema object and is used to define methods that manipulate the compilation process.
+This separate data structure is different from the :class:`~siliconcompiler.Schema` since it instantiates the Schema object and is used to define methods that manipulate the compilation process.

-.. autoclass:: siliconcompiler.core.Chip
+.. autoclass:: siliconcompiler.Chip
+   :noindex:

 Chip Creation and Schema Parameter Access
 +++++++++++++++++++++++++++++++++++++++++++

 .. currentmodule:: siliconcompiler

-The following example shows how to create a chip object and manipulate the :ref:`input` schema parameter in Python by setting the parameter with the :meth:`.set()` method, accessing it with the :meth:`.get()` method, and appending to the parameter field with the :meth:`.add()` method.
+The following example shows how to create a chip object and manipulate the :ref:`input` schema parameter in Python by setting the parameter with the :meth:`Chip.set()` method, accessing it with the :meth:`Chip.get()` method, and appending to the parameter field with the :meth:`Chip.add()` method.

 .. code-block:: python